octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 The mechanism of Snapshots can help in reducing the synchronization time.

-The following command bootstrap a Tezos node from the `<snapshot.rolling>` file to an empty Tezos node directory.
+The following command bootstrap an empty Tezos node from the <snapshot.rolling> file to a rolling Tezos node.

 ```shell
 tezos-node snapshot import <snapshot.rolling>